Table of Contents

 Your company history should be unique to the organization and stand out among competitors.
 While there is no standard template, here are a few examples of companies with well-constructed company history resources.

 Starbucks paints its company history like a story, vividly describing “the cobblestone streets of Seattle’s historic Pike Place Market” where the coffee chain was founded.
-Though they keep it brief, Starbucks creates a precise timeline of the events that shaped their history in a creative, compelling narrative.
+Though they keep it brief, Starbucks creates a precise timeline of the events that shaped its history in a creative, compelling narrative.

 Known for their visually pleasing commercials and print ads, Adidas’s company history leverages imagery to support their words.
-A mix of pictures, logos, charts, tables and graphs provides a visual history to accompany their well-crafted narrative.
+A mix of pictures, logos, charts, tables, and graphs provides a visual history to accompany their well-crafted narrative.

 The company history for Toms shoes is centered around their organizational values: improving the lives of others.
 Toms highlights how its founder established the One for One business model, where one pair of shoes was donated to underdeveloped countries for each purchase.